7thLucas/full-app-6a2a4-c1db2-4655/_doc/product-overview.md

 ## Scope (current)

-- In: contacts, interaction logging, pipeline stages, last-touch surfacing.
+- In (shipped): Today dashboard with cold/cooling/fresh states, contacts (coldest-first, searchable, detail + timeline), interaction logging (call/email/note/meeting), drag-and-drop pipeline with renamable/addable/deletable stages, configurable cold/warm thresholds and default stages.
 - Out (for now): team/multi-user collaboration, email integration/sync, automation,
-  reporting dashboards beyond pipeline view.
+  reminder nudges, win/loss reporting beyond the pipeline view.

 ## Open questions

 - What the user sells and to whom — this shapes the pipeline stages and the value of a "deal."
-(Asked; awaiting answer.)
+(Asked; awaiting answer.
+App ships with sensible defaults until then.)
-- Branding: product name, logo, color palette (not yet set).
+- Branding: logo and color palette (name confirmed as **Pipeline**; visual identity not yet set).